Locations:

 Management and Treatment

-A baby that isn’t healthy enough for surgery may need medication to manage symptoms until they gain weight and strength.
 Another option is a short-term procedure: pulmonary artery banding.
-This allows less blood to go through their pulmonary artery to their lungs.
+This allows less blood to go through your child’s pulmonary artery to their lungs.
 Babies who receive pulmonary artery banding can have a permanent repair later.

 Complications of the treatment

-After surgery, a child may have:
+After surgery, your child may have:

 • A leaky left or right AV valve.